 The purpose of this field is for the Member State to identify the specific PaM or group of PaMs that are alternative policy measures.
-The specific PaMs are identified through the reporting of the respective PaM ID.
-Data can be reported at the level of individual PaMs or for a group of PaMs.
+The specific PaMs are identified through the reporting of the respective PaM ID number(s).
+Data can be reported at the level of individual PaMs or for groups of PaMs.

 Each row in the template refers to either a specific PaM, or a group of PaMs.
-The relevant PaM or group of PaMs ID number that correspond with the data in each field should therefore be selected.
+The relevant PaM or group of PaMs ID number(s) that correspond with the data in each field should therefore be selected.
+In case of a missing PaM, information needs to first be completed in "Annex IX: Key characteristics and progress towards implementing policies and measures".